Starting primary school

 Being a parent is not easy.
 When your child starts school it can be an anxious time for both of you.
 Here are some tips which you may find helpful.

 - 1) Starting school

 Going to school for the first time is a big event for children.
 Visit the school before your child starts, schools often provide opportunities for parents and children to visit.
 Even though your child may not remember where everything is, at least the journey and teachers will be more familiar on their first day.

 Sometimes children's behaviour becomes babyish when they start school.
 They can swing from being dependent one minute to independent the next.
 Be patient with them, give them a cuddle and show a genuine interest in their worries.

 Mornings can be especially stressful for both of you.
-Establish a morning routine and make sure your child has breakfast.
+Establish a morning routine and make sure your child has access to breakfast whether at home or school.
 Give yourself and your child enough time to get ready in the morning especially if they are beginning to dress themselves.

 Show a genuine interest in everything your child does, both in school and at home, encourage them to talk to you about how they are feeling, but beware of turning interest into pressure.

 You don't need to go over the top with praise - it is often better to show interest and encouragement.
 This will help them to feel confident and secure.
 Don't be afraid to constantly tell them you love them.

 - 6) Time to relax